 The Resume Was the Easy Part

-Writing a good cover letter is a lot harder than writing a good resume.
-Your resume is your resume; it doesn’t really require a lot changes no matter how many different potential employers you send it too.
+Writing the perfect cover letter is a lot harder than writing a good resume.
+Your resume is your resume; it doesn’t really require a lot of changes no matter how many different potential employers you send it too.
 Not so with a cover letter.
 They have to be customized to every job you are applying for.

-Far too often jobs seekers focus all of their attention on creating the perfect resume leaving the cover letter as not much more than a perfunctory, “Here is my job application.”
+Far too often job seekers focus all of their attention on creating the perfect resume leaving the cover letter as not much more than a perfunctory, “Here is my job application.”

 No Getting Around It

-What is really come down to is making a compelling case for why you’d be awesome at the job, without repeating your resume.
+What it really comes down to is making a compelling case for why you’d be awesome at the job, without repeating your resume.

 At its core, a cover letter is just a document that introduces a job candidate to the hiring manager and makes a case for why the candidate is the right person for the job.
 It’s your first impression.